At a glance

 How is NPQEL delivered?

 NPQEL makes use of a blended delivery model consisting of face-to-face events, online study, webinars and coaching.

 NPQEL participants will attend 6 face-to-face events (including 1 x 2 day conference) via the blended delivery model.
-Our nationwide delivery partnership network allows us to bring face-to-face training to a regional conference centre , facilitated by experienced school leaders and facilitators.
+Our nationwide delivery partnership network allows us to bring face-to-face training to a regional conference centre near you, facilitated by experienced school leaders and facilitators.

 NPQEL Qualification Structure

 Applicants must have full support from their school/organisation.
 A Chair of Governors, School Improvement Officer (or similar authoritative role) must confirm their support and that all information submitted is true and correct.
 This is a Department for Education mandatory requirement.

 To apply for NPQEL, applicants must have the following: